geudde/attic-chest/pages/13.reference/01.porden/docs.md

-" The conflict cease !" exclaim'd the king; " the fight
+" The conflict cease!" exclaim'd the king; " the fight

 " Enough has clear'd the fame of Albion's knight;